 No Confidential Communications

-If you are not a current client of Thomas & Associates Law Firm, LLC, please do not send any confidential information to us.
-Any information sent by a non-client to Thomas & Associates Law Firm, LLC will not be considered confidential or protected by the attorney-client relationship and may be disclosed by us.
+If you are not a current client of Thomas & Associates Law Firm, LLC, please do not send or share any confidential information with us.
+Any information sent or shared by a non-client to Thomas & Associates Law Firm, LLC will not be considered confidential or protected by the attorney-client relationship and may be disclosed by us.
 Please be advised that any information conveyed via the Internet, including email, may not be secure.
 By sending unencrypted sensitive or confidential email messages, you accept the risks of such uncertainty and possible lack of confidentiality.

 In some jurisdictions, this website may be considered advertising, but is not intended to advertise the provision of legal services in any state in which Thomas & Associates Law Firm, LLC attorneys are not authorized to practice.
 To the extent that a particular state bar’s rules require, Thomas & Associates Law Firm, LLC designates its Greenwood Village, Colorado office as its principle office and Douglas A. Thomas as the attorney responsible for the website.
 Thomas & Associates Law Firm, LLC does not desire to represent clients based upon their review of any portions of this website that do not comply with the legal or ethical requirements of your state.